 If you are worried about drug abuse and addictions and want to help your child, adolescent and young adult steer clear of these very worrisome concerns, please refer to The Parents Guide: How to Talk to Kids About Alcohol and Drugs.

 Remember, "Understanding the Problem is the Key to Solving It."
-Increased understanding of the child problems that worry you, will enhance your ability to help promote positive outcomes in the children you care about and work with.
+Increased understanding of the adolescent and child problems that worry you, will enhance your ability to help promote positive outcomes in the children you care about and work with.